bayareala8s/training/non-technical/leadership/README.md

 5. **Adaptability and Learning:**
    - **Tell me about a time when you had to quickly adapt to a significant change or new technology.
 How did you manage the transition?**

-Certainly!
 Here’s a structured example response to the question about adapting to a significant change or new technology:

 ---